 Eventually, as she looks around her, she can only see the bad news–the bad in her life, her friends, and even people simply walking down the street.
 In a final act of desperation, she throws herself in front of a train ending her life.

-Secondly, one must challenge the urges of lust at their beginning when they may be strong, but still manageable.
-Allowing those urges to grow will almost always, as in the case of Anna, become unmanageable—and when this happens, blindness will ensue, followed by an inauthenticity to self and the hypocrisy of blaming others for our misdeeds.
+Secondly, one must challenge the urges of lust at the beginning when they may be strong but still manageable.
+Allowing those urges to grow will almost always, as in the case of Anna, become unmanageable—and when this happens, blindness will ensue, followed by inauthenticity to self and the hypocrisy of blaming others for our misdeeds.

 Thirdly, the mythical world painted by unrestrained romantic passion will almost certainly come to a hurtful end.
 This is caused by the narcissism of one or both parties, the jealousies and anger generated by inauthenticity and infidelity, and the confusion and destructiveness caused by the rupturing of commitments and families.

-The ideal of a romantic relationship is to bring intimate friendship to its highest level and make the intimate friend a number one priority through an exclusive and life-long commitment.
-It is to enter into a mutually supportive and collaborative common cause toward family and other positive objectives that will serve not only friends, but community, culture, church, and the Kingdom of God.
+The idea of a romantic relationship is to bring intimate friendship to its highest level and make the intimate friend a number one priority through an exclusive and life-long commitment.
+It is to enter into a mutually supportive and collaborative common cause toward family and other positive objectives that will serve not only friends but the community, culture, church, and the Kingdom of God.